-Activity Co-payment requirement 6A - G The energy consumer must pay a minimum co-payment of: \$1000 (including GST) per installed product for this activity (for all multi-split air conditioners registered under 6A to 6G in the VEU Register of Products). \$1000 (including GST) per installed product for this activity (for all ducted air conditioners registered under 6A to 6C in the VEU Register of Products). \$1000 (including GST) per installed product for this activity (for all other non-ducted air conditioners with a total rated cooling capacity equal to or above 10kW products registered under 6F and 6G in the VEU Register of Products) \$200 (including GST) per installed product for this activity (for all other non-ducted air conditioners with a total rated cooling capacity equal to or above 10kW products registered under 6F and 6G in the VEU Register of Products) \$200 (including GST) per installed product for this activity (for all other non-ducted air conditioners with a total rated cooling capacity below 10kW registered under 6D, 6E(i), 6E(ii) in the VEU Register of Products).
+Activity Co-payment requirement 6A - G The energy consumer must pay a minimum co-payment of: \$1000 (including GST) per installed product for this activity (for all multi-split air conditioners registered under 6A to 6G in the VEU Register of Products). \$1000 (including GST) per installed product for this activity (for all ducted air conditioners registered under 6A to 6C in the VEU Register of Products). \$1000 (including GST) per installed product for this activity (for all ducted air conditioners registered under 6A to 6C in the VEU Register of Products). \$1000 (including GST) per installed product for this activity (for all other non-ducted air conditioners with a total rated cooling capacity equal to or above 10kW products registered under 6F and 6G in the VEU Register of Products) \$200 (including GST) per installed product for this activity (for all other non-ducted air conditioners with a total rated cooling capacity below 10kW registered under 6D, 6E(i), 6E(ii) in the VEU Register of Products).
 The co-payment must be paid by the energy consumer before VEECS can be created for the activity.
 The co-payment amount cannot be reimbursed, in part or in full, to the energy consumer in any form, including money, goods or services.